top of page

 I like to explore scale and prefer to make bold jewellery with presence that makes a statement and expresses the individuality of the wearer.
 Sources of inspiration include natural and man-made forms, pattern and texture.

-At the bench I use traditional making techniques and processes to carefully make jewellery that will stand the test of time.
-I work mainly in silver, sometimes gold, precious and semi-precious stones and occasionally natural and found materials.
+I use mainly silver, sometimes gold, precious and semi-precious stones and occasionally natural and found materials.

 I make a range of jewellery items producing small collections based on a theme and one-of-a-kind pieces.

 The statement skulls collection was originally inspired by a commission in 2016 to design and make a pair of skull cufflinks.
-The skull is an enduring symbol used historically with many meanings and not influenced by fashion which appealed to me.
+The skull is an enduring symbol used historically with many meanings and not influenced by fashion, which appealed to me.
 I really liked the sculptural qualities of the skulls and enjoyed the making processes involved so I decided to experiment with skulls of varying sizes and incorporate them into my jewellery in different ways.

 All of my jewellery is made with care and attention to detail and because it is handcrafted each piece is unique and individual with it's own characteristics.